 - To encourage respect for other people;

-- To encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.
+- To encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in Britain.

-Pupil voice is taken seriously at JLPS, with children being asked their opinions and suggestions about a range of matters, ranging from the development of a School Eco Code to the colour schemes for the new toilet blocks.
-Regular meetings of the democratically selected School Council and Eco Reps from all year groups ensure that pupils are able to make valuable contributions to the development of the School.
+Pupil voice is taken seriously at JLPS, with children being asked their opinions and suggestions about school matters, ranging from the naming of the MUGA to choosing the book we read in assembly.
+Regular meetings of the democratically-selected School Council and Eco Reps from all year groups ensure that pupils are able to make valuable contributions to the development of the School.
 House Captains and Sports Captains also provide excellent role models for younger pupils and often represent the School in different ways, such as showing prospective parents around.
-The understanding of democracy as a concept is particularly studied in Y5 through their History-led theme on Ancient Greece.
+The understanding of democracy as a concept is particularly studied in Year 5 through their History-led theme on Ancient Greece.

 The Rule of Law: